1digitaldesign/kettler-data-analysis/research/license_searches/README.md

 ## Historical status files

 Many markdown files in this directory are historical status updates from during the investigation.
-These document search progress but are not needed for current research.
+These have been archived in `archive/` and are not needed for current research.

 **Focus on:**
 - JSON files (actual search results)
 - Consolidated results in `consolidated/`
 - Complaint letters in `complaint_letters/`
+- Essential guides: `README.md`, `EXECUTIVE_SUMMARY_FOR_FILINGS.md`, `COMPLETE_INVESTIGATION_PACKAGE.md`

 ---